Sunilrai486/Sunilrai486/README.md

 ### Hi there👋, welcome to my GitHub profile!, I'm Sunil Rai.

 - 📖 I'm a student pursuing an education in Artificial Intelligence and Machine Learning.
 I'm passionate about exploring the depths of AI and its endless possibilities.
 I always seek challenging projects and new avenues to expand my skill set.
-- 💻 Currently, I'm working on the Video Summarization application.
-Through these projects, I'm learning various tools, techniques, and libraries in Python and NLP.
+- 💻 Currently, I'm working on the Pair-Programming simulator powered by LLMs.
+Through this project, I'm learning various tools, techniques, and libraries in Python, LLMs, React, Node.js.
 Learning is a continuous process, and I strive to upgrade my skills regularly.
 - 🎯 2023 Goals: Be able to develop and deploy advanced AI/ML applications using cloud services.
 - 📧 How to reach me: LinkedIn.
 - 😄 Pronouns: He/Him(♂️)